This is a continuation of the previous post where we have narrated three episodes each containing an example of the Greek fear in gods’ envy.

 What is this envy?
 Well, since the Greek gods lived an eternal and blissful life they watched with an envious eye men who were too prosperous and happy, hence they humbled and punished them, hence men were afraid to express their happiness too loud, lest some envious god might spot them and hit.

-The 3 episodes also showed that in modern Greece and some parts of Italy, especially in the South, people’s minds can still contain elements of the antique Greek (and Roman, of course) mind.
-Italians do not believe in these gods any more (well, deep inside who can say that), but there are still people in here who are afraid of expressing satisfaction when something is going very well, lest ill luck might whack them (it is to be noted that the Italian South was first deeply colonized by the Greeks – Magna Graecia – , and later only assimilated by the Romans).
+The 3 episodes also showed that in modern Greece and some parts of Italy, especially in the South, people’s minds can still contain elements of the antique Greco-Roman culture.
+Italians do not believe in these gods any more (well, deep inside who can say that,) but there are still people here who are afraid of expressing satisfaction when something is going very well, lest ill luck might whack them (it is to be noted that the Italian coastal South was first colonized by the Greeks – Magna Graecia – , and only later assimilated by the Romans).

 Andy, an Englishman living in Milan, thus commented: “I find it strange how Italians, for all their religion, are so superstitious.
 And your post shows how not much has changed in all these years.”